-The GSB presently supports the following modes of observations: (i) full bandwidth, nonpolar and full polar interferometric observations in the "16 MHz" mode, with a choice of 256 or 512 spectral channels across the full band, with integration times 2 seconds and larger. (ii) full bandwidth, non-polar and full polar interferometric observations in the "32 MHz" modes, with a choice of 256 spectral channels for both non-polar and full polar interferometric observations and 512 channels for non-polar interferometric observations across the full band, with integration times 2 seconds and larger. (iii) spectral zoom modes (for spectral line observations) where the input band is filtered and decimated by factors 4,8,16...128, while keeping the number of spectral channels across the reduced bandwidth fixed at 256 or 512 - this mode will only work within the "16 MHz" mode; (iv) IA and PA beam modes with total intensity output, with fastest sampling time of 60 μ sec, at present (resolution in the final recorded data subject to constraints described in section 2.2); (v) PA beam mode with full polar output at correspondingly reduced time resolutions (as described in section 2.2); (vi) variable spectral resolution, with a choice of 64,128,256 or 512 spectral channels across the band of observation.
-Reduced spectral channels will allow for correspondingly faster dump times for the visibility data; (vii) full time resolution voltage beam data for "16 MHz" and "32 MHz" modes; (viii) multi-subarray beam modes (IA or PA) with full bandwidth, for upto 2 sub-arrays, with independent GAC antenna selection control for each sub-array; (ix) raw voltage recording of the digitised voltage signals from each antenna (4 bit samples) for "16 MHz" mode, followed by limited capability for offline playback and correlation / beam forming - the frequency of usage of this mode of operation will be restricted by the total volume of disk space available for recording, as well as the time taken for the offline analysis; the observatory will be able to offer very limited capabilities for long-term backup of the raw voltage dump data and the user will be responsible for clearing the large volumes of data from the disks within a stipulated time, typically a week or less. (x) Realtime coherent dedispersion mode attached to the raw voltage mode of the phased array beamformer, working for both the "16 MHz" and "32 MHz" modes, will be available on a trial basis from cycle 30 (April 2016) onwards.
+The GSB presently supports the following modes of observations: (i) full bandwidth, nonpolar and full polar interferometric observations in the "16 MHz" mode, with a choice of 256 or 512 spectral channels across the full band, with integration times 2 seconds and larger. (ii) full bandwidth, non-polar and full polar interferometric observations in the "32 MHz" modes, with a choice of 256 spectral channels for both non-polar and full polar interferometric observations and 512 channels for non-polar interferometric observations across the full band, with integration times 2 seconds and larger. (iii) two high resolution modes of the GSB, providing for 1024 and 2048 spectral channels in the beamformer outputs and 512 spectral channels for the interferometric outputs, have recently been released. (iv) spectral zoom modes (for spectral line observations) where the input band is filtered and decimated by factors 4,8,16...128, while keeping the number of spectral channels across the reduced bandwidth fixed at 256 or 512 - this mode will only work within the "16 MHz" mode; (v) IA and PA beam modes with total intensity output, with fastest sampling time of 60 $\mu$ sec, at present (resolution in the final recorded data subject to constraints described in section 2.2); (vi) PA beam mode with full polar output at correspondingly reduced time resolutions (as described in section 2.2); (vii) variable spectral resolution, with a choice of 64,128,256 or 512 spectral channels across the band of observation.
+Reduced spectral channels will allow for correspondingly faster dump times for the visibility data; (viii) full time resolution voltage beam data for "16 MHz" and "32 MHz" modes; (ix) multi-subarray beam modes (IA or PA) with full bandwidth, for upto 2 sub-arrays, with independent GAC antenna selection control for each sub-array; (x) raw voltage recording of the digitised voltage signals from each antenna (4 bit samples) for "16 MHz" mode, followed by limited capability for offline playback and correlation / beam forming - the frequency of usage of this mode of operation will be restricted by the total volume of disk space available for recording, as well as the time taken for the offline analysis; the observatory will be able to offer very limited capabilities for long-term back-up of the raw voltage dump data and the user will be responsible for clearing the large volumes of data from the disks within a stipulated time, typically a week or less. (xi) Off-line raw voltage analysis package that coherently dedisperses the voltages from 30 antennas followed by pulsar binning at given rotational parameters. (xii) Real-time coherent dedispersion mode attached to the raw voltage mode of the phased array beamformer, working for both the "16 MHz" and "32 MHz" modes, will be available on a trial basis from cycle 31 (October 2016) onwards.
 This mode takes the raw voltage mode signals for both polarisations from the phased array output, and produces coherently dedispersed intensity time series with a user selectable integration time, for each polarisation.

-Users wanting to use the last 2 modes above should check with the observatory well in advance (contact person: Yashwant Gupta/Sanjay Kudale, ygupta/ksanjay@ncra.tifr.res.in).
+Users wanting to use the last 3 options above related to raw voltage modes, should check with the observatory well in advance (contact person: Yashwant Gupta/Sanjay Kudale, ygupta/ksanjay@ncra.tifr.res.in).
 Current status and latest news about the GSB can be found at the GMRT home page under the "Subsystems" section.